ScaffoldGPT: A Scaffold-based GPT Model for Drug Optimization: The Algorithm

-\paragraph{Incremental training.} The rationale for incremental training is to conduct local optimization before embarking on global optimization.
+\paragraph{Incremental \fix{pre-}training.} The rationale for incremental pre-training is to conduct local optimization before embarking on global optimization.
 Therefore, we divide our training into two phases.
-In the first phase, we focus on training a large language model (LLM) exclusively for molecules using Causal Language Modeling (CLM).
+In the first phase, we focus on training a GPT exclusively for molecules using Causal Language Modeling (CLM).
 CLM utilizes an autoregressive method where the model is trained to predict the next token in a sequence by considering only the tokens that precede it.
 The phase 1 corpus is designed as follows:

-In the second phase, building upon the success of the LLM model developed in phase 1, which demonstrated high accuracy in molecular generation, we advance the training by focusing on pairs of scaffolds and molecules using CLM.
-The phase 2 corpus is designed as follows:
+In the second phase, building upon the success of the GPT model developed in phase 1, which demonstrated high accuracy in molecular generation, we advance the training by focusing on pairs of scaffolds and molecules using CLM.
+The phase 2 corpus is as follows:

+Consequently, the model can generate the appropriate molecule when given a scaffold as prompt. \fix{While this work primarily focuses on scaffolds, the proposed method can be extended to fragments as well.
+A scaffold represents a complete core structure, while fragments may constitute parts of the scaffold or side chains attached to it.
+This approach could be further developed into a fragment-based third-phase pre-training strategy, with the phase 3 corpus outlined as follows:}

-Consequently, the model can generate the appropriate molecule when given a scaffold.
-However, since a single scaffold may correspond to multiple molecules, we further refine the LLM-based generator policy, $\policy_{\theta}$, to target specific outcomes by applying reinforcement learning finetuning in the next stage.
+\fix{As a result, the model can produce a suitable scaffold when provided with a fragment as a prompt, and using the scaffold as the input prompt will generate a complete molecule.} However, since a single scaffold can relate to multiple molecules and a fragment can correspond to multiple scaffolds, we further optimize the GPT-based generator policy, $\policy_{\theta}$, to focus on specific outcomes by implementing reinforcement learning fine-tuning in the subsequent stage.

 \textbf{Stage 2.
-RL finetuning.} Fine-tuning a generative model is crucial for producing outcomes that meet specific objectives.
-In this study, we use the Advantage-alignment Policy Optimization (APO)~\citep{liu2023drugimprover} algorithm to fine-tune the pretrained LLM-based generator policy $\policy_{\theta}$.
+RL post-training/finetuning.} Fine-tuning a generative model is crucial for producing outcomes that meet specific objectives.
+In this study, we use the Advantage-alignment Policy Optimization (APO)~\citep{liu2023drugimprover} algorithm to fine-tune the pretrained GPT-based generator policy $\policy_{\theta}$.
 This approach steers the model from a given scaffold towards the targeted molecule, simultaneously improving multiple properties.

 In this work, we adopt the define of reward function from \citet{liu2024erp}, and regarded each pharmaceutical property as a critic $C$ and got an ensemble critics $\mathbf{C}$ as follows:

 where each critic $\critic: Y \rightarrow \mathbb{R}$ {acts as a distinct evaluator for a specific pharmaceutical attribute}.
 We built the reward function as follow: